Harry Lester Stancil

 Laura married W.W.
 "Bill" Bishop on July 13, 1946.
 He worked for local fruit growers, assisting with their irrigation.
 Laura's brother Richard never married.
 He enjoyed traveling, especially to Florida.
 He was a talented piano player.
 He enjoyed recreational gambling.

-Laura was a warm giving person and in 1960 she was selected to receive a new car as a thank you for all her service to the community by the owner of a local saw mill.
+Laura was a warm, giving person, and in 1960 she was selected to receive a new car as a thank you for all her service to the community by the owner of a local sawmill.
 Laura successfully raised four children.

 Several kinfolks visited Laura in the summer of 1967.
-Among them were JoAnn Brinson, Mozelle's daughter, Renn Stancil, Ralph's daughter.
+Among them were JoAnn Brinson, Mozelle's daughter, and Renn Stancil, Ralph's daughter.

 Laura attended the 1984 Stancil Reunion.